 Asset management maturity assessment (AMMA) – insights and recommendations

-On October 4 2021 we published a document setting out the cross-cutting sector insights we have gained from assessing companies’ asset management maturity through a co-created self-assessment.
+In 2021 we published a document setting out the cross-cutting sector insights we have gained from assessing companies’ asset management maturity through a co-created self-assessment.

 We have identified a number of recommendations for the sector and considerations for us at Ofwat that will help to improve the sector’s asset management maturity.